Last Updated on 05/02/21 by quiltripping

 The Sleeping Bag Project

-My Brother’s Keeper Quilt Group is made up of individuals and groups desiring to help the homeless by making simple sleeping bags from recycled fabrics and distributing them FREE to those who need them.
+If you are looking to donate quilts to homeless people then look into My Brother’s Keeper Quilt Group.
+They are made up of individuals and groups desiring to help the homeless by making simple sleeping bags from recycled fabrics and distributing them FREE to those who need them.

 Tiny Stitches is an all volunteer group that was organized to help North Georgia’s smallest, neediest new residents stay dry and warm.